 The Trust organized the third Champaner Dance Festival featuring Sharara Shakti Ascending, choreographed by Chandralekha with live vocal accompaniment by the Gundecha Bandhu.
 It was supported by the Reliance Group and the Archeological Survey of India.
 The Trust published a Reprint of Prof R N Mehta’s Monograph on Champaner and Champaner and the Magic Mountain, a book for children written and illustrated by eminent Baroda-based author, Rani Dharkar.
 A book on the extensive documentation of the 120 monuments at Champaner-Pavagadh is under publication.
 All three books are in collaboration with the Archeological Survey of India.
 The Heritage Club organised a 3-day Workshop on Vavs (Stepwells) at the Sewasi Vav (300 children) in association with CCRT, New Delhi, and a 5-day Workshop at the Navlakhi Vav (1000 children) with the World Bank.
 The Trust organized an exhibition of old photographs of the city, "Vadodara : The Changing Face of a City, 1898-1986" at the Baroda Museum, in association with Friends of Museum.
 It was financially partly supported by United Way of Baroda.

-All the programmes of the Heritage Trust are supported by project funds.
-Fund raisers (such as the Champaner Dance Festivals) help us barely cover general administration costs.
+All the programs of the Heritage Trust are supported by project funds.
+Fund raisers and membership costs help us barely cover general administration costs and in organization of large scale free events like the Viraasat Lectures and other event support.

 For more information, please contact: